Magnetic Field Line Chaos, Cantori, and Turnstiles in Toroidal Plasmas: Applications

-Locally this equation for $\Phi$ along a magnetic field line always has a solution.
-However, a loop voltage $V_\ell$ is generally required to obtain periodicity in $\varphi$ in a torus or when there are two boundary conditions on $\Phi$ as there generally are when a field lines strike walls.
+Locally this equation for $\Phi$ along a magnetic field line always has a solution with $V_{\ell}=0$.
+However, a loop voltage $V_\ell$ is generally required to make $\Phi$ a periodic function $\varphi$ in a torus or when there are two boundary conditions on $\Phi$ to be satisfied as there generally are when field lines strike walls.
 The velocity $\vec{u}_\bot$ can always be chosen so the two components of $\vec{E}$ perpendicular to $\vec{B}$ are represented.

 Faraday's Law and Equation (\ref{E-exp}) imply that without approximation